lukasz-zalewski1/mikroblog/readme.md

 quality check and fully capable video designer which requires manual work but with much greater effect.

-## Quality Check
+### Quality Check

-The application checks ratings of the original post and comments to determine if a mikroblog discussion is worthy forwarding to the Video Designer.
+The application checks ratings of specified ranges of discussions.
+The original post and comments are reviewed to determine if a mikroblog discussion is worth forwarding to the Video Designer.

-## Video Designer
+### Video Designer

 The application is a Windows WPF application with WebView2 as its core.
 In the designer view you can specify which entries and in what order should be included in the video.
-The application will combine screenshots and text-to-speech of every entry to create a video in a format specifically meant to be displayed on TikTok.
+The application will combine screenshots and text-to-speech of every selected entry to create a video in a format specifically meant to be displayed on TikTok.

+## How to use

+### Prerequisites
+- Clone and compile the solution.
+- In the solution folder you'll find a folder called workplace.
+This is where all discussion files, configs, and logs are stored.
+You can move that folder wherever you want.
+- Open your workplace folder and go to configs.
+You will need to specify certain values for QualityCheck and TextToSpeech.
+	>Every line in any config looks like this **key=value**
+	- Open **QualityConditions.txt** and fill minimum ratings of post and comment which will qualify a discussion as worthy.
+	- Open **TextToSpeechApi.txt** and fill in key and region values.
+The application uses Azure TextToSpeech services, so you'll need to have a running service.
+- In the directories of application executables you will find text file called *workplace.txt*, write path to your workplace directory there.